CLI Reference

 --data-dir | /var/lib/banyan | Data directory |

---engine | (from config) | Engine gRPC endpoint override (e.g. 192.168.1.10:50051) |
+--engine | (from config) | Engine gRPC endpoint override (e.g., 192.168.1.10:50051) |

---node-name | hostname | Name for this node.
+--agent-name | hostname | Name for this agent.
 Must be unique in the cluster. |

 --pid-file | /var/run/banyan-agent.pid | Agent PID file |